open-make/airtrack-doc-website/rewardsystem.md

 We will fix here a linear actuator that will bring the reward to the animal.
 The reward itself is delivered with two solenoid valves.

+A buzzer is added to the system but do not need to be fixed to the table.

 {{BOM}}

 >!! **TODO**
 >!!
 >!! no new plexiglas plate, correct
 >!! angles /angle, nuts/nut
+>!!
+>!!
+Why 2 valves ?
+Why attaching them on 2 different strut?

 ## Additional framework {pagestep}